V-for-Vaggelis/Lefkada_beach_viewer/README.md

 ## How to run

-To run the app locally, navigate in the directory you want to place it and:
+navigate in the directory you want to place the app and:

 * clone the current repository: `git clone https://github.com/V-for-Vaggelis/Lefkada_beach_viwer`
 * navigate in the project's repository `cd Lefkada_beach_viwer`
 * install all project dependencies with `npm install`

+To run the app you have two options:

+#### Production build (recommended)

+* npm run build
+* serve -s build
+* navigate to http://localhost:5000/ on your browser

+#### Development build

 * start the hosting server with `npm start`

+**Note that the service worker is only implemented during production build**.

 ## How to use